Best of Blount

 The Best of Blount Awards focus on the Blount County community as a whole rather than only on the business sector.
 It celebrates those individuals and businesses that give their time and resources to make this area an outstanding place to live and work.

-Awards will be given for Philanthropist of the Year, Community Impact Award, Bright Future Award, Business of the Year and the Tourism Award.
+Awards will be given for Philanthropist of the Year, Community Impact Award, Bright Future Award, Business of the Year, First Responder Award and the Tourism Award.

 2016 Best of Blount Awards Winners